Honouring Black Excellence in the Nova Scotia Construction Industry

 February is Black History Month.
 Although February has been designated as the official month to celebrate Black history, every day is an occasion to highlight the monumental significance of Black Nova Scotian contributions and the vital role they have played in shaping Nova Scotia’s past, present and future.

 Join CANS as we celebrate the achievements of Black Nova Scotians who are building our communities and advancing the construction industry.
-Throughout the month, and the rest of the year, we’ll honour Black excellence in our industry through profiles of people and businesses and provide tools and resources to help support your organization.
+CANS will honour Black excellence in our industry through profiles of individuals, businesses and organizations, as well as provide tools and resources to help support your organization.